adriafung3/overcooked/README.md

 # Trivials
 ## But Why?
-I hate the libraries and frameworks make me to type tons of boilerplate code, split the data to different parts of the file, the folder or even the whole project.
+I hate the libraries and frameworks making me type tons of boilerplate code, split the data to different parts of the file, the folder or even the whole project.
 I heard some programmers use scripts to generate boilerplate code and wrapper functions to hide the details.
 But their works are usually private, and I don't see programmers sharing the code generating scripts on the Internet.
-I expect this project eventually can provide generic functions for programmers to code customerised scripts to generate boilerplate code.
+I expect this project eventually can provide generic functions for programmers to code custom scripts to generate boilerplate code.
 To conclude: public, open code for private, quirky code that generates public code.

 ### Text Editor
 Why not the code snippet completion?
 I am using VS Code anyway.

 Like the JSON example above, I hope to gather similar patterns like functions and classes, fill in the data difference, and write them all at once.
-Most code snippet completion system in IDEs or Text Editors are not "expressive".
+Most code snippet completion systems in IDEs or Text Editors are not "expressive".
 Write a class, fill it with data, and then write another...
 But if I need to write 3-4 similar functions, I find it stupid to navigate the cursor here and there.
 I hope to store the "data" (differences) and "patterns" (similarities), and I can do some "CRUD" to the whole structure.

-I may learn how to write a VS Code extension to archieve that, perhaps find a way to mess with the code outline.
+I may learn how to write a VS Code extension to achieve  that, perhaps find a way to mess with the code outline.
 But I already know how to write Vanilla JS. *In any common computer*, I can easily mix the JS console and \<input\> elements to make an offline, emergency Low Code editor, I just need to find a *"good"* way to combine them.

 ### Excel
-It takes long time to load, and cursor navigation within a cell expression is painful.
+It takes a long time to load, and cursor navigation within a cell expression is painful.

 ### Emmet
 When I write HTML, I don't see any *coding* way faster than Emmet.
-I hate to knowing the technicial details of text editors, so I use a bundled Emmet in my folder, call expandAbbreviation() with my own config.
+I hate to know the technical details of text editors, so I use a bundled Emmet in my folder and call expandAbbreviation() with my own config.

 I wish there were Emmet for other languages.
 Imagine writing Lisp dialects with `>`, `+`, and `^`.
 It may not be fast nor readable, but it would be fun.
 Not only you can call the function and expand the snippets with variables, Emmet's syntax is also very "expressive" ('element[attribute=1]*5{Text $}/').
 It has its limitations, but the shorthands are just strings, which are usually easy for tweaking.

-I hope to extend Emmet to fit my requirements, but it takes time to understand the code of Emmet and turn it for other programming languages.
+I hope to extend Emmet to fit my requirements, but it takes time to understand the code of Emmet and turn it into other programming languages.

 ## Why the name?
 It was originally called `Extra Mile`.
 > I'm always willing to go the extra mile to avoid doing something - Jeff Winger (Community Season 3 ep 8)

 I like this name.
 And that's the only thing I liked about the original project.
 Because the original one is written in Python, I try to name it something related to Python.
-Then I think of `Rasberry Pi`, `py` -> `pi` -> `pie`.
-I also want to warn the user don't abuse the functions: It should shorten the code to get the same result, but not **spending more time and more keystrokes**.
+Then I think of `Raspberry Pi`, `py` -> `pi` -> `pie`.
+I also want to warn the user not to abuse the functions: It should shorten the code to get the same result, but not **spending more time and more keystrokes**.
 If you bake too long, you get a burnt pie.
 I don't like the word `burnt`, hence `overcooked`.
 It makes no sense, but since I changed the project name, somehow I start to yield some progress.

 I am happy with the progress now, no plan to change the name again.